quantenschaum/nmea_ship_sim/README.md

 # Simple NMEA ship simulator

-This is a simple NMEA based ship simulator used to generated test data AvNav, SignalK, OpenCPN, ...
+This is a simple NMEA based ship simulator used to generate test data AvNav, SignalK, OpenCPN, ...
 It can be used for testing or showcasing these applications.

 It simulates a ship by tracking its state (position, heading, speed, ...) and the state of the environment (wind, current, depth) and integrating its motion over time.